cwr10010/serverblog/_posts/2017-06-18-002-harddrive-failure.markdown

  4      14,5GB  3001GB  2986GB                  lvm   raid
  {% endhighlight %}

 The `uefi` boot partition contains all boot information.
 We do need that to allow grub to boot the kernel.
 The `root` partition is part of a RAID-1 volume.
-Until the replacement the third drive served as a spare here.
-After I replace the drive the spare volume will be on the first drive as drive 3 kicked in.
+Until the replacement of the first drive the third served as a spare here.
+After I replace the first drive the spare volume will be on this drive as drive three kicked in.
 The root partition has to be RAID-1 as grub can not boot RAID-5 volumes.
 Next volume is the swap volume.
 I do not create a raid for that and let the swap driver handle the volumes.
 Every disk has a 4000MB partition for that.
-With three drives this makes roughly 12GB.
+With three drives this makes roughly 12GB, increased to 16GB once the fourth drive found its place.

 Finally  volume 4 houses the LVM partition on top of a RAID-5 volume build on all three drives.
 LVM provides logical volumes for `home`, `srv`, `var` and `tmp`.
 But as I use LVM on top of the RAID I do not need to take care of those during replacement.
 The rebuild of the RAID will just run on the LVM volume.
-By the way the failing disk is the first and the one that I boot the system from.
-Maybe it is time to create the boot partition on the other disks as well, just in case.

 {% highlight sh %}
 $ mount | grep ext